Scienitive/42-minishell/README.md

 ## Usage

-If you are on Linux just use `make` and it will give the executable `minishell` program.
+Just use `make` to get the executable `minishell` program.

-If you are on Mac you have to edit the Makefile.
-Comment the line under the "FOR LINUX" and uncomment the line under the "FOR MAC" part.
-Then use `make` to get the executable `minishell` program.
+If you encounter a readline problem when compiling with `make` first use `make readline` then use `make`.
+This should solve the problem.

-After compiling it use it like `./minishell`.
+After compiling it run it like `./minishell`.

 ![Visual](./Assets/minishell.png)